lucymei/STAT545-hw-Mei-Lucy/hw03/STAT545_hw03.md

 |   Asia    |     331.00      |    113523.13    | 7902.15  | 197272506 | 2646.79  |
 |  Europe   |     973.53      |    49357.19     | 14469.48 | 87520020  | 12081.75 |
 |  Oceania  |    10039.60     |    34435.37     | 18621.61 | 40436669  | 17983.30 |
-This is a summary table with several variables that allow us to understand the spread of GDP per capita of each continent.